 Any company, whether public or private, requires funds to expand and carry out its operation.
-There can be many ways to raise funds like public deposits, IPOs and FPOs, borrowing secured or unsecured loans and many more but the prominent ones are Debt financing and Equity financing, which form a significant portion of the optimal capital structure.
+There can be many ways to raise funds like public deposits, IPOs and FPOs, borrowing secured or unsecured loans and many more but the prominent ones are Debt financing and Equity financing, which form a significant portion of the optimal capital structure of a company.

 Typically, businesses can choose between equity and debt funding.
 The decision frequently comes down to the company’s ability to acquire capital, its cash flow, and how vital it is to the company’s major shareholders to preserve control of the business.
-The debt-to-equity ratio demonstrates how equally debt and equity contribute to a company’s funding and assist a company to design its optimal capital structure.
+The debt-to-equity ratio demonstrates how equally debt and equity contribute to a company’s funding and assist a company in designing its optimal capital structure.

 A company needs to balance debt and equity properly as “Excess of everything is bad”.
 Higher debt increases the risk of losses on the company while higher equity may result in lower returns to the shareholders and high dilution of control.
-Through this article, we have explained what is more important in an optimal capital structure: Debt or Equity?
+Through this article, we have explained what is more important in an optimal capital structure of a company: Debt or Equity.

 Selling a significant portion of a company’s stock to raise money is known as equity financing.
 For instance, Company ABC’s owner could need to raise money to finance company growth.
 The business’s owner chooses to sell a 10% stake in the firm to an investor in exchange for funding.
 With a 10% stake in the company’s stock currently, the investor will have a voting right in future business choices.

-The fact that there is no requirement to repay the money obtained through equity financing is its major benefit in the optimal capital structure.
+The fact that there is no requirement to repay the money obtained through equity financing is its major benefit for the optimal capital structure of a company.
 The owners of a company naturally want it to be successful and provide equity investors with a beneficial return on their investment, but without having to make payments or pay interest, as with debt financing.

 The corporation incurs no additional costs as a result of equity financing.
 With equity financing, there are no obligatory monthly payments, giving the corporation more money to go toward expanding the business.
-However, this does not imply that equity financing is without drawbacks, but it can be overcome by designing an optimal capital structure.
+However, this does not imply that equity financing is without drawbacks, but it can be overcome by designing the target capital structure of a company.

 In debt financing, money for the capital is borrowed and then repaid in future with interest.
-A loan is the most typical type of debt financing in an optimal capital structure.
+A loan is the most typical type of debt financing in an optimal capital structure of a company.
 Sometimes a company’s ability to operate is constrained by debt finance, which may prevent it from capturing opportunities outside of its core business.

 Creditors look favourably upon a low debt-to-equity ratio, which benefits the company should it ever need to get further debt financing.

-It costs money to borrow from a lender.
-In addition to the money you borrowed from the lender, you’ll also have to pay interest.
-If you don’t have enough cash flow, you run the danger of not being able to make your debt payments on time.
-If you don’t pay back your loan, you might incur significant penalties or lose some valuable possessions.
-You could find it more difficult to obtain a loan from conventional financial institutions like a commercial bank.
+The cost of borrowing money from a lender is part of debt financing.
+You must pay interest in addition to the money borrowed from the lender.
+If you don’t have enough cash flow, you run the risk of not being able to pay off your debts on time.
+If you don’t repay your loan, you might incur significant penalties or lose some valuable possessions.
+Obtaining a loan from a conventional financial institution such as a commercial bank might be more difficult.
 This is due to the fact that banks sometimes have stringent qualifying requirements for firms seeking finance.

 Since equity investors take on greater risk when buying a company’s stock rather than its bond, the cost of equity is often higher than the cost of debt.
-Due to the higher level of risk involved in investing in stocks, an equity investor would thus expect higher returns (known as an “Equity Risk Premium”) than a comparable bond investor.
+An equity investor who invests in stocks with an optimal capital structure of a company would, therefore, expect higher returns (known as an “Equity Risk Premium”) than a comparable bond investor.

 Due to a variety of reasons, investment in stocks is riskier than investing in bonds: